bleachc/SpaceExploration/Feedback.md

 Do you have any recommendations for this group?

-I really like the polish, but when you brought the projects together you lost some of that.
-I think tightening that up would really help on presentation.
-Really impressed with this.
-Touches a lot of JavaScript features, with a lot of stuff not covered in the classroom.
-I really want to get a student group to review this as I think there will be a lot of take aways.
+I think looking into TypeScript would help out a lot with this group's apporach.
+It'll allow you to enforce interfaces and refactor a lot easier.
+I see I consistent GameObject structure being implemented, but changes to that structure will be costly without TypeScripts ease of refactoring.
+Overall this looks great, I can tell thought went into the architecture and that shows.